William Banting: Letter on Corpulence, Addressed to the Public

-In 1863, Banting wrote a booklet called Letter on Corpulence, Addressed to the Public which contained the particular plan for the diet he followed.
+In 1863, Banting wrote a pamphlet, called Letter on Corpulence, Addressed to the Public, which contained the particular plan for the diet he followed.
 It was written as an open letter in the form of a personal testimonial.
 Banting accounted all of his unsuccessful fasts, diets, spa and exercise regimens in his past.
 His previously unsuccessful attempts had been on the advice of various medical experts.
 He then described the dietary change which finally had worked for him, following the advice of another medical expert.